sylweriusz/TaggedCache/README.md

 TaggedCache
 ==============
-Cache with tags, fast delete
+Very simple caching, optionally with tags for fast delete of some key groups.

 ### Installation with composer
 ```